 By the end of a grueling 12-year struggle they had won 95 percent of the case, in the worlds of the federal judge in the case, set landmark legal precedents, and preserved fundamental religious rights for everyone.

 In A Fight for Religious Freedom, Jon Parsons, the Palo Alto, California-based lawyer who spearheaded Ananda’s “David and Goliath” defense in court, tells the tale of Ananda’s struggle – one that went all the way to the steps of the United States Supreme Court., and resulted in legal precedents that now serve to help protect religious groups everywhere.
-He retired from active practice in 2015.
+Jon continues to walk the path of the happy warrior.

 A Fight for Religious Freedom.
 Download a PDF copy of the complete book.